geopm/geopm/service/docs/source/devel.rst

 After the build is complete, a developer may wish to execute the unit tests.
-Each of the two builds have a ``check`` target for their makefiles.
-The test programs may be build separately from the ``check`` target by specifying the ``checkprogs`` make target.
+Each of the two builds has a ``check`` target for their makefiles.
+The test programs may be built separately from the ``check`` target by specifying the ``checkprogs`` make target.

 .. code-block:: bash